-How to teach our kids about learning through mistakes
+How to teach kids to embrace mistakes

 This can seem bizarre when even the most motivated of adults don’t like mistakes.
 Mistakes are hassles, setbacks, and keep us from reaching our goals as quickly as we’d hoped.
 Wouldn’t it be better if we got it right the first time?
 Not always.